Written by Tenley Haraldson

 The Wet-Rag Microwave Cleaning Hack

-How to Get the Burnt Smell out of a Microwave
+How to Get Rid of Microwave Smells

 - Add a few drops of your preferred essential oil to the lemon/water method.